 The roller bag should carry at least one camera body, your bigger lenses, and some accessories.
 The lines at the airport can be very long, so it’s much easier to roll a bag than to wear a heavy backpack.

 For Mexico, I use a very unique roller bag that fits around my favorite photo backpack for this trip, the Think Tank 26L Backlight™.
 I pack my camera gear into the backpack, then fit the 21″ Roller Bag around it (by stuffing the waist straps of the backpack to the side).
+The roller bag can be ordered through Amazon, but I’d suggest using the link below for the backpack in order to get the free gift with purchase.

 Normally, this combination will fit in the overhead bin of almost any plane, but if it does not, I can just remove the backpack (which will fit in the overhead bin without a problem) and gate check the outer roller bag.